 2. War Dogs

-Moneyball stars Brad Pitt as a baseball team manager on a shoestring budget.
+Moneyball stars Brad Pitt as a baseball team manager working on a shoestring budget.
 Constrained by the lack of money, he goes against the grain and utilizes non-traditional methods to build his team.
-What nobody knows is that he's about to turn his limitations into an asset, building a team of talented individuals with a chance of winning the World Series.
+What nobody knows is that he's about to turn his limitations into an asset, building a team of talented individuals with a chance at winning the World Series.

 If you're looking for some movies like The Wolf of Wall Street, Moneyball should serve you well.